iotaledger/goshimmer/documentation/docs/teamresources/guidelines.md

         }
     }()
 ```
 - Wrap errors with `errors.Wrap()` when returning them to the caller.
-It adds the stack trace and a custom message to the error.
+It adds the stack trace and a custom block to the error.
 Without that information investigating an issue is very hard.
 - Use `errors.Is()` instead of direct errors comparison.
 This function unwraps errors recursively.
 [Example](https://github.com/iotaledger/goshimmer/pull/1113/files#diff-05fdc081489a8d5a61224d812f9bbd7bc77edf9769ed00d95ea024d2a44a699aL62).
 - Propagate `ctx` and use APIs that accept `ctx`, start exposing APIs that accept `ctx`.
 Context is a native way for timeouts/cancellation in Go.
 It allows writing more resilient and fault tolerant code.
 [Example](https://github.com/iotaledger/goshimmer/pull/1113/files#diff-f2820ed0d3d4d9ea05b78b1dd3978dbcf9401c8caaa8cc40cc1c0342a55379fcL35).
 - Don’t shadow builtin functions like copy, len, new etc. [Example](https://github.com/iotaledger/goshimmer/pull/1113/files#diff-f07268750a44da26386469c1b1e93574a678c3d418fce9e1f186d5f1991a92eaL14).